rye0x/nathan-aquino-hub/README.md

 - 👋 Hi!
 I'm Nathan from Manila, Philippines
-- 👀 I’m interested in learning data science, machine learning and cloud engineering.
-- 🌱 I’m currently studying Computer Science at University of the Philippines
+- 🌱 I’m currently studying Computer Science at the University of the Philippines
+- 👌 I'm looking for a study buddy or a friend that I can hang out with.
 - 🥲 I'm slow learner but I am very tenacious.
-- 📫 You can reach me at this email: nbaquino02@gmail.com
-- 👌 I'm looking for a study buddy or a friend that I can hang out with.

 <!---
 nathan-aquino-hub/nathan-aquino-hub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.